rubiojr/rapi/docs/index.md

 snapshot 24fcd64d saved
 ```

-we'll see that restic has created a new index file:
+we'll see that Restic has created a new index file:

 ```
 $ ls /tmp/restic/index
 849b6e4820ba805593af7005d69d41614c95becd3704eabe8e9fd5e0a7b379ae
 ```

-We can dump that index file to understand what restic stored in its index:
+We can dump that index file to understand what Restic stored in its index:

 ```
 $ restic cat index 849b6e4820ba805593af7005d69d41614c95becd3704eabe8e9fd5e0a7b379ae | jq